-Consistent with the ABA Ten Principles, Defendants through the Board and Executive Director, shall provide indigent defense providers with access to a systematic and comprehensive training program, specifically including a certain amount of CLE specific to criminal defense.
+Consistent with the ABA Ten Principles, Defendants through the Board and Executive Director, shall provide indigent defense providers with access to a systematic and comprehensive training program, specifically including a certain amount of CLE specific to criminal defense.6

-The Judgment states that the Defendants must offer "a systematic and comprehensive training program," which covers "at a minimum: (1) client intake interviews; (2) client communication; (3) securing pretrial release; (4) preparation for arraignment, including preservation of client's rights and requests for formal and/or informal discovery; (5) investigation; (6) filing and responding to pre- and post-trial motions; (7) plea and
+The Judgment states that the Defendants must offer "a systematic and comprehensive training program," which covers "at a minimum: (1) client intake interviews; (2) client communication; (3) securing pretrial release; (4) preparation for arraignment, including preservation of client's rights and requests for formal and/or informal discovery; (5) investigation; (6) filing and responding to pre- and post-trial motions; (7) plea and sentencing outcome negotiations; (8) trial advocacy; (9) appeals; and (10) special issues regarding the representation of juveniles.77 This provision of the Judgment suggests a systematic approach to ensuring that attorneys have training in all areas crucial to public defense.

-Judgment, 16 (emphasis added).
+1 Judgment, 16 (emphasis added).

-Ninth Report of the Monitor, July 15, 2023, p.
+2 Ninth Report of the Monitor, July 15, 2023, p.
 13-16.